 Beyond your labor costs, there is still so much more to consider.
 Your representatives need workstations, phones, computers, licenses, and more.
 Technology costs are also significant.
 And, of course, there are operating costs associated with the building you provide such services within.

 At Ameridial we have a firm grasp on what the true operating costs are of running a high quality support team.
-We’ve developed a spreadsheet that will allow you to fairly compare your internal costs to those of outsourcing, taking all major variables into consideration.
+We’ve developed a tool that will allow you to fairly compare your internal costs to those of outsourcing, taking all major variables into consideration.
 We’ll be happy to share this with you upon request.
 Please feel free to Contact Us to learn more.

 Benefit #2 – Elasticity